Tech-at-DU/ACS-1410-Introduction-to-Swift/README.md

 | 13    | Thr, May  9 | Final Presentations            |                    |

+## Final Project
 Tutorial projects for final.
 Choose one of these:

 - [Orange Tree (Game like angry birds)](https://github.com/Tech-at-DU/Orange-Tree-SpriteKit-Swift4)
 - [Habitual (Habit Tracker App)](https://github.com/Tech-at-DU/Habitual-Swift4)
 - [Gif Search iOS](https://github.com/Tech-at-DU/Giphy-Search-iOS)
+- [Final Project] A brain game demonstraing the stroop effect

+Choose one of the projects above for the final project.
+This will be due at the of the term.

 [Variables, Types & Functions]: Lessons/01-Variables-Types-&-Functions/README.md
 [Optionals & Conditionals]: Lessons/02-Optionals-&-Conditionals/README.md